-Email the seller or listing agent and include a REBNY Financial Statement, a loan pre-approval letter if you will be financing your purchase, proof of funds if you are making an all cash offer, any contingencies, any closing date preferences, your down payment amount as well as your offer price.
+Making an offer on a house in NYC is as simple as emailing the seller or listing agent and including a REBNY Financial Statement, a loan pre-approval letter if you will be financing your purchase, proof of funds if you are making an all cash offer, any contingencies, any closing date preferences, your down payment amount as well as your offer price.

 We’ll explain in detail how to make an offer on a house in NYC in the following article, and go over some additional items you can include in your email to make your offer more credible.